vacilyok/Andersen-course/homework02/README.md

 ---

 The script displays a list of established connections.
-To get a list of established connections in the script, you must pass the pid key or the name of the program.
+To get a list of established connections in the script, you must pass the pid key or name program.

 ## Requirements